Whale Intel (WINT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Whale Intel Historical Price

-According to the latest data gathered on Whale Intel live price page, the current price of Whale Intel is 0.00360878USD.
-The circulating supply of Whale Intel(WINT) is 193.89M WINT , giving it a market capitalization of $699.71K.
+According to the latest data gathered on Whale Intel live price page, the current price of Whale Intel is 0.00347384USD.
+The circulating supply of Whale Intel(WINT) is 193.89M WINT , giving it a market capitalization of $673.55K.

 In the past month, Whale Intel has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that WINT could witness further price changes in the near future.